estebanrodriguez28/mind-mastery-react/README.md

-# 🧠 Mindestry – Control Your Thoughts, Control Your Life
+# 🧠 Mindastry – Control Your Thoughts, Control Your Life
 A mindfulness-based web app that helps users transform negative thoughts into positive ones through guided exercises and self-reflection.

 # Try it out here: https://mindestry.onrender.com/